Aminopenicillin

-The aminopenicillins are a group of antibiotics in the penicillin family that are structural analogs of ampicillin (which is the 2-amino derivative of benzylpenicillin, hence the name).
+The aminopenicillins are members of the penicillin family that are structural analogs of ampicillin (which is the 2-amino derivative of benzylpenicillin, hence the name).
 Like other penicillins and beta-lactam antibiotics, they contain a beta-lactam ring that is crucial to its antibacterial activity.

-Aminopenicillins feature a positively charged amino group that enhances their uptake through bacterial porin channels.
+In the aminopenicillins the amino group is protonated to give the ammonium derivative, which enhances their uptake through bacterial porin channels.
 This does not, however, prevent resistance conferred by bacterial beta-lactamases.
 Members of this family include ampicillin, amoxicillin and bacampicillin.